 100 of 104 found this interesting Interesting? |

 Quentin Tarantino and producer Harvey Weinstein have been quoted as saying that Kill Bill was separated into two parts well into production.
 By splitting the movie into two parts, the film's advertising tagline, "In 2003, Uma Thurman Will Kill Bill!" was made false.

-The scene, in which The Bride kills Vernita Green, and the speech she makes to Nikki, in which she says "I'll be waiting.", mirrors a similar scene from another revenge film - The Punisher (1989).
-Which, in a similar scene from that film, Frank Castle (Dolph Lundgren) says to Tommy Franco, "Because if you don't...
-I'll be waiting.", when he kills his father Gianni (Jeroen Krabbe).
+The scene in which The Bride (Uma Thurman) kills Vernita Green (Vivica A. Fox), and the "I'll be waiting" speech she makes to Nikki (Ambrosia Kelley), mirrors a similar scene from another revenge film, The Punisher (1989).
+In a similar scene from that film, Frank Castle (Dolph Lundgren) says to Tommy Franco, "Because if you don't...
+I'll be waiting", when he kills his father Gianni (Jeroen Krabbe).